-- The CT plant is a single GE Frame 7HA.02 CT with an installed capacity of 360.1 MW, equipped with evaporative coolers, and selective catalytic reduction (SCR) for NO2 reduction. - The CC plant includes two single shaft 1x1 GE Frame 7HA.02 CTs, each with a single combustion turbine, heat recovery steam generator, and steam turbine with a total installed capacity of 1,182 MW, equipped with SCR for NOx reduction, dry cooling, duct burners, and a firm gas transportation contract instead of dual-fuel capability. - The CP is a subcritical steam unit with an installed capacity of 600.0 MW, equipped with selective catalytic reduction system (SCR) for NOx control, a flue gas desulphurization (FGD) system with chemical injection for SOx and mercury control, and a bag-house for particulate control. - The DS plant is a single oil fired CAT 2 MW unit with an installed capacity of 2.0 MW using New York Harbor ultra low sulfur diesel. - The nuclear plant includes two units and related facilities using the Westinghouse AP1000 technology with an installed capacity of 2,200 MW. - The onshore wind installation includes 104 Siemens 2.9 MW wind turbines with an installed capacity of 301.6 MW. - The offshore wind installation includes of 40 Siemens 10.0 MW wind turbines with an installed capacity of 400.0 MW. - The solar installation is a 472 acre ground mounted tracking solar farm with an installed AC capacity of 200 MW.
+- The CT plant is a single GE Frame 7HA.02 CT with an installed capacity of 360.1 MW, equipped with evaporative coolers, and selective catalytic reduction (SCR) for NOx reduction. - The CC plant includes two single shaft 1x1 GE Frame 7HA.02 CTs, each with a single combustion turbine, heat recovery steam generator, and steam turbine with a total installed capacity of 1,100 MW, equipped with SCR for NO2 reduction, dry cooling, duct burners, and dual fuel capability. - The CP is a subcritical steam unit with an installed capacity of 600.0 MW, equipped with selective catalytic reduction system (SCR) for NOx control, a flue gas desulphurization (FGD) system with chemical injection for SOx and mercury control, and a baghouse for particulate control. - The DS plant is a single oil fired CAT 2 MW unit with an installed capacity of 2.0 MW using New York Harbor ultra low sulfur diesel. - The nuclear plant includes two units and related facilities using the Westinghouse AP1000 technology with an installed capacity of 2,200 MW. - The onshore wind installation includes 104 Siemens 2.9 MW wind turbines with an installed capacity of 301.6 MW. - The offshore wind installation includes of 40 Siemens 10.0 MW wind turbines with an installed capacity of 400.0 MW. - The solar installation is a 472 acre ground mounted tracking solar farm with an installed AC capacity of 200 MW. - The battery storage unit is a 2.5 MW, 10 hour battery capable of providing 2.5 MWh for 10 hours, or 25 MWh.